-Students continuously enrolled will be evaluated under the requirements in effect at the time of initial enrollment.
+Students continuously enrolled fall through spring will be evaluated under the requirements in effect at the time of initial enrollment.
 Students not enrolled for a minimum of one quarter (excluding summer) will be evaluated under the requirements in effect at the time of re-enrollment.

 If a student has applied for a diploma and has not met requirements in effect at the time of initial enrollment or under the requirements in effect when they applied for a diploma, but would meet requirements under the certificate or degrees currently in effect, they will be evaluated under the most recent requirements, regardless of their enrollment status.
-This catalog is in effect from Summer 2016 to Spring 2017.
+This catalog is in effect from Summer 2018 to Spring 2019.